 We can convert Python objects to and from suitable binary representation using struct.
-This object can handle only strings with a specific length.

-struct allows the creation of a function that takes a string and return a byte object with an integer length count and a sequence of UTF-8 encoded bytes.
+This object can handle only strings with a specific length. struct allows the creation of a function that takes a string and return a byte object with an integer length count and a sequence of length count UTF-8 encoded bytes for the text.

-Some methods are: struct.pack() (takes a struct format string and values and returns a byte object), struct.unpack() (takes a format and a byte or bytearray object and returns a tuple of values), and struct.calcsize() (takes a format and returns how many bytes the struct occupies):
+Some methods are: struct.pack() (takes a struct format string and values and returns a byte object), struct.unpack() (takes a format and a bytes or bytearray object and returns a tuple of values), and struct.calcsize() (takes a format and returns how many bytes a struct using the format will occupy):